 These areas might be wider than you think.
 For example, The Creators Project by VICE and Intel showcases international artists that use technology within their work.
 The collaboration allowed VICE to cement itself as a cultural force, while letting Intel highlight the use of its technology in the creative process.

 Penny Wilson, CMO of Hootsuite, explains: “Brands are still missing the main point of content: to engage directly with their audiences.
 Listen first and invest in customer-centric, personalised content to build relevancy and credibility with your audiences.”

-Once brands have identified territories that are interesting, relevant and within the brand’s authority, they need to back it up with expertise.
+Once a brand has identified territories that are interesting, relevant and within its remit, it needs to establish its authority with expertise.

 Build your expertise

-Another way you can build expertise is through partnerships, respected influencers or research.
-50 per cent of executives are likely to read branded content if content is produced in partnership with a recognised expert in their industry or profession.
-47 per cent look for content that’s shared or recommended by a respected or influential figure in the industry.
+Half of executives are likely to read branded content if it’s produced in partnership with a recognised expert in their industry or profession, while 47 per cent look for content that’s shared or recommended by a respected or influential figure in the industry.

 When done right, these types of partnerships result in credible content which creates a halo effect for your entire brand.
-The brand’s credibility, i.e. its ability to make prospects trust that their communications will be genuinely useful to them, is ultimately what will drive cut-through.
+Credibility is essentially your brand’s ability to make prospects trust that its communications will be genuinely useful to them – and this is ultimately what will drive cut-through.

-~ Drive credibility through partnering with an expert or trusted influencer.
+- Drive credibility and earn the trust of your prospects through partnering with experts or trusted influencers.